xhawk18/promise-cpp/Readme.md

 * [test/test_tasks.cpp](test/test_tasks.cpp): benchmark test for promisified asynchronized tasks. (boost::asio required)

-Please check folder "build" to get the codelite/msvc projects for the test code above, or use cmake to build from CMakeList.txt.
+Please check folder ["build"](build) to get the codelite/msvc projects for the test code above, or use cmake to build from [CMakeLists.txt](CMakeLists.txt).

 ### Compiler required